 The race takes place on both private and public land, on public roads and through rugged outback.
 The environmental perspective is of vital importance to the race administration as well as the riders.
 The race participants and the officials must do their utmost to ensure that they make as little impact on nature as possible before, during and after the race.
 This way we set out to ensure the most sustainable nature experience possible for the Norwegian bicycle sport.

 2. Participation, signing up and withdrawals

 2.1 Participation

-The rider must have a suitable offroad terrain bicycle.
+The rider must have a suitable off-road terrain bicycle.
+We strongly recommend full suspension bikes.

 All participants must wear helmets that comply with international standards.